smplayer-dev/mpv/DOCS/man/options.rst

     referenced tracks are always selected.

 ``--subs-with-matching-audio=<yes|no>``
-    When autoselecting a subtitle track, select a non-forced one even if the selected audio stream matches your preferred subtitle language (default: yes).
-Disable this if you'd like to only show subtitles for foreign audio or onscreen text.
+    When autoselecting a subtitle track, select a full/non-forced one even if the selected audio stream matches your preferred subtitle language (default: no).

+``--subs-fallback=<yes|default|no>``
+    When autoselecting a subtitle track, if no tracks match your preferred languages, select a full track even if it doesn't match your preferred subtitle language (default: no).
+    Setting this to `default` means that only streams flagged as `default` will be selected.

+``--subs-fallback-forced=<yes|no>``
+    When autoselecting a subtitle track, if no tracks match your preferred languages, select a forced track that matches the language of the selected audio track (default: yes).

 Playback Control